 Many of the original Junior band’s members were now playing in Grade 1 and such was the number of younger pipers and drummers coming up through the ranks, a second Junior band was formed – competing in the Novice Juvenile grade.
 This gave the Vale an army of three bands – Grade 1, Juvenile and Novice Juvenile – which at one stage pushed the playing membership close to 100.

-In 1999, the Vale Grade 1 band had their most successful season in recent times, winning prizes at all five majors – notably at the World Championships, where it progressed through the new qualifying format to take sixth place, despite performing in an exceptional downpour.
+In 1999, the Vale Grade 1 band had its most successful season, winning prizes at all five major pipe band competitions.
 A year later the band was one of four bands invited to play at the Millennium Concert in the Glasgow Royal Concert Hall.

 Ian Duncan stepped down as Pipe Major at the end of the 2000 season and was succeeded by Andy Renwick.
 After two seasons without any long term funding, the Vale of Atholl secured a deal with Robert Wiseman Dairies.
 Adrian Cramb was appointed Pipe Major at the end of the 2008 after Andy stepped down, becoming Pipe Sergeant.

 The Grade 1 band came to end in 2018.
-However, the organisation still boass three bands today: a Grade 3 band, a Grade 4 band and, once again, a Novice Juvenile band.
+However, the organisation today boasts three bands: a Grade 3 band, a Grade 4 band plus a social band.

 To this day the Vale’s busy programme continues, supplementing band funds through concerts both home and abroad and playing regularly at top venues including Gleneagles Hotel, Glamis Castle and Hopetoun House.
 The Novice Band also recently played at the Albert Hall in London.